 What do the Sisters of the Holy Child do?

 Since the Society’s founding in 1846, education has been at the heart of its mission.
-Today, Sisters of the Holy Child Jesus continue to serve as educators in the broadest sense of the word through their ministries in teaching, spirituality, health care, social work, pastoral care and administration, and law.
-In the U.S., the Society also sponsors fourteen schools, one college, and several social service organizations.
+Today, Sisters of the Holy Child Jesus continue to serve as educators in the broadest sense of the word through their ministries in teaching, spirituality, health care, social justice, pastoral care and administration, and law.
+In the U.S., the Society also sponsors or co-sponsors 13 schools, one college, and several social service organizations.

 Where do the Holy Child Sisters live and serve?

-Holy Child Sisters live and serve on four continents and in sixteen states.
-In the American Province, the Holy Child Sisters minister in California, Colorado, Connecticut, Washington, D.C., Illinois, Maryland, Massachusetts, Nevada, New Jersey, New York, North Carolina, Oregon, Pennsylvania, and Wisconsin, as well as in Chile and the Dominican Republic.
+Holy Child Sisters live and serve on four continents.
+In the American Province, the Holy Child Sisters minister in California, Washington, D.C., Illinois, Maryland, Massachusetts, New Jersey, New York, Oregon, Pennsylvania, and Wisconsin, as well as in Chile.

 How many Holy Child Sisters are there?